learnapollo/learnapollo/content/tutorial-ios/ios-04.md

 ## Goal

 In this exercise, our **goal** is to display a _detail view_ for a Pokemon when the user selects it in the table view.
-Therefore, we are going to learn about a new GraphQL feature that allow to reuse sub-parts of a query: Fragments!
+Therefore, we are going to learn about a new GraphQL feature that allows us to reuse sub-parts of a query: Fragments!

 ## Introduction